NYU-CDS-Capstone-44/us-court-partisan-bias/README.md

 <br>4.)
 Output for summarized SC opinion texts in summarized-opinions-data-sc.csv

 ### lc_preprocessing: preprocess lower court data for inference and analysis
 1.)
-Follow the instructions in the README in data_preprocessing/lc_preprocessing which outlines the order to run lower court preprocessing files in
+Follow the instructions in the README in data_preprocessing/lc_preprocessing which outlines the order to run lower court preprocessing files
+<br>2.)
+Output will be about 9 csv files which are a broken up version of the bulk lower court data to speed up inference

 ## models